slsa-framework/slsa/docs/attestation-model.md

 Producers of open source code might consider these questions:

 -   Is SLSA's primary use case to convey trust in how your code was developed?
--   Do you develope software with standard open source licenses?
+-   Do you develop software with standard open source licenses?
 -   Will the code be consumed by others?

 In these situations, it is suggested you use the [SLSA Provenance format].
 The SLSA